google-research/long-range-arena/README.md

 ## Adding results to the leaderboard.

 Please send the link of the paper (arxiv, or published) to the Yi Tay or Mostafa Dehghani (emails in paper) to include your new results to the leaderboard.
+Just like above, we will add results to the external submission part of the leaderboard.
+This is so that we do not encourage hill-climbing on the leaderboard but rather meaningful side by side comparisons.

 ## A note on evaluation and comparisons

+### Meaningful Comparisons

+We intend for your benchmark to act as a tool and suite for inspecting model behaviour.
+As such, if you're running a new setup and you have tuned hparams, do consider running all the other models.

 ### Apples-to Apples setting